2012 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 *Market Trend Chart showing the number of people paying attention to this coin.

-Starting in 2012, San Francisco began producing circulation-finish quarters sold directly to collectors in rolls and bags.
-These S mint quarters were never released into general circulation.
+Starting in 2012, San Francisco began producing circulation-finish quarters sold directly to collectors in rolls and bags — the first time the S mint issued circulation-quality ATB quarters.
+These coins were never released into general circulation, so they arrive in collectors’ hands immediately, producing higher survival rates in Mint State condition.

-Between 1.3 and 1.6 million of each 2012 design carried the S mark.
-This lower availability compared to Philadelphia and Denver strikes makes them more collectible.
+Between 1.3 and 1.6 million of each 2012 design carried the S mint mark, confirmed by U.S. Mint sales data as of January 2013.
+This lower availability — compared to tens of millions struck at Philadelphia and Denver — makes them more collectible at equivalent grades.

-2. At what grade do 2012 quarters become valuable?
+2. At what grade does the 2012 Quarter become worth significant money?

-MS65 represents the threshold where premiums become noticeable over face value.
+MS65 (Mint State 65 — a standard grading scale number meaning no wear, with only minor marks visible) represents the threshold where premiums become noticeable over face value.
 Coins grading MS67 and higher enter specialized territory with substantial price jumps.

 3. How can I identify which 2012 quarter I have?

-Check the mint mark on the obverse behind Washington’s hair ribbon.
-P indicates Philadelphia, D means Denver, and S represents San Francisco.
+Check the mint mark on the obverse behind Washington’s hair ribbon: P means Philadelphia, D means Denver, and S represents San Francisco.
+Look at the reverse design to identify the park — each features unique imagery detailed in the Key Features section above.